SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 <br>

 Each node operator has to run:
-- A Chainlink node hosted locally in Docker that queries Chainlink adapters
+- A Chainlink node hosted locally in Docker that queries <a href="https://docs.chain.link/chainlink-nodes/external-adapters/external-adapters/">Chainlink adapters</a>
 - Chainlink adapters hosted beside the Chainlink node that act as middleware between the node as various 3rd party APIs
 - Middleware which initiates jobs on the Chainlink node through its API if a round hasn't been created in 1 minute on the on chain aggregator contract.
 Rounds are also created if the oracle operator's current price is deviated past X% from the latest on-chain median price.
 Oracle operators are not allowed to create 2 rounds subsequently to prevent spamming.
 - An Agoric node hosted on their own infrastructure to allow the middleware / oracle proxy to communicate and broadcast transactions reliably to the network.